ustclug/mirrorhelp/CONTRIBUTING.md

 * Send a pull request

-  This way is for those who are familar with
+  This way is for those who are familiar with
   [Git workflow](https://guides.github.com/introduction/flow/) and the [reStructureText](http://www.sphinx-doc.org/en/stable/rest.html).
   A PR needs to be reviewed by at least one person before merging.